SwiftUI Animation Techniques

 .animation(.linear(duration: 1).repeatForever(autoreverses: false))

-Different contexts require different animation approaches:
+Different UI contexts need different animation approaches:

 // Navigation transitions